sensu/sensu-docs/content/sensu-go/6.4/api/core/checks.md

 ### Example

-In the following example, an HTTP PATCH request is submitted to the `/checks/:check` API endpoint to update the subscriptions array for the `check-cpu` check, resulting in an HTTP `200 OK` response and the updated check definition.
+In the following example, an HTTP PATCH request is submitted to the `/checks/:check` API endpoint to update the subscriptions array for the `check_cpu` check, resulting in a `HTTP/1.1 200 OK` response and the updated check definition.

 We support [JSON merge patches][6], so you must set the `Content-Type` header to `application/merge-patch+json` for PATCH requests.